Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

 \subsubsubsection{A. Emission profile of the laser}

-Lasing emission (in arbitrary units, a.u.) is observed on both the transmission and reflection sides, as illustrated in Figures~\ref{T_Gainadd_noDBR2} and \ref{R_Gainadd_noDBR2}.
-On the transmission side, lasing occurs at 870.055 nm with an intensity of 5.351 (a.u.), accompanied by forward scattering of the pump wavelength (around 800 nm) at 0.1116 (a.u.).
-On the reflection side, considerable emission is still present at both the lasing wavelength (around 4.206 a.u.) and the pump wavelength (around 4.010 a.u.), indicating that significant lasing emission escapes from the device since the 1D PC mirrors are not perfectly reflective.
+Lasing emission (a.u.) appears on both transmission and reflection sides, as shown in Figures~\ref{T_Gainadd_noDBR2} and \ref{R_Gainadd_noDBR2}.
+On the transmission side, lasing occurs at 870.055~nm with an intensity of 5.351~a.u., accompanied by pump scattering near 800~nm (0.1116~a.u.).
+The reflection side shows notable emission at both the lasing (4.206~a.u.) and pump (4.010~a.u.) wavelengths, indicating partial leakage due to nonideal 1D~PC reflectivity.

-It is to be noted that before introducing the dye, the OTS resonance is set solely by the DBR–metal structure, occurring at 864.581 nm, as seen in Figure \ref{OTS_view_2}.
-Adding the dye increases the effective refractive index of the host medium, slightly extending the optical path length and shifting the resonance to a longer wavelength (870.055 nm).
-Furthermore, the dye's gain spectrum peaks near 870 nm, causing the lasing emission to align closer to this wavelength.
+Before introducing the dye, the OTS resonance determined solely by the DBR-metal structure occurs at 864.581~nm (Figure~\ref{OTS_view_2}).
+Incorporating the dye increases the effective refractive index of the host medium, slightly extending the optical path and redshifting the resonance to 870.055~nm.
+As the dye’s gain spectrum also peaks near 870~nm, the lasing emission naturally aligns with this wavelength.

 \subsubsubsection{B. Pump amplitude selection}